cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 The PRF randomness wrapper can be applied to any protocol wherein a party has a long-term private key and also generates randomness.
 This is true of most TLS servers.
-Thus, to apply this construction to TLS, one simply replaces the "private" PRNG G(n), i.e., the PRNG that generates private values, such as key shares, with:
+Thus, to apply this construction to TLS, one simply replaces the "private" CSPRNG G(n), i.e., the CSPRNG that generates private values, such as key shares, with:

 ~~~